 Balmacaan & Fur Coat

 8—On really cold days, a fur lined grey Shetland overcoat with fur collar is guaranteed keep you warm without sacrificing style.
 Such pieces are even hard to find bespoke.
-However, most fur linings are not permanently attached to a coat but have buttons instead.
-This way one fur lining can be worn with a number of different topcoats.
-The blue shirt, navy & yellow striped tie, black shoes and string knit gloves go very well with the ensemble.
+However, most fur linings are not permanently attached to a coat, but have buttons instead.
+This way, one fur lining can be worn with a number of different topcoats.
+The blue shirt, navy and yellow striped tie, black shoes and string knit gloves go very well with the ensemble.

 Ulster, Guards Coat & Reversible Overcoat